Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

 In the second regime, represented by the SP of the photosynthetic reaction center of purple bacteria, the excitonic splitting is located in the middle of the high frequency part of the intra-pigment vibrational spectrum.
-In this case, the splitting between main absorption peaks can be even larger that the bare excitonic splitting, due to multi-mode vibronic mixing effects.
+In this case, the splitting between main absorption peaks can be even larger than the bare excitonic splitting, due to multi-mode vibronic mixing effects.
 This regime is found to be particularly suitable for the discovery of new long-lived quantum coherences in photosynthesis.
 We found that the coherence time of excitonic dynamics is not simply governed by the lifetime of quasi-resonant intra-pigment modes.
 Rather it is determined by the lifetimes of individual intra-pigment modes involved in a multi-mode vibronic mixing.
 This implies that approximate theoretical models based on coarse-graining of the high frequency part of the vibrational environments \cite{Bennet_PNAS2018} may underestimate the lifetime of excitonic coherences and could be inappropriate to analyse quantum coherences observed in nonlinear experiments on photosynthetic systems.
+In addition, our results demonstrate that even if the frequency $\Delta'$ of oscillatory 2D signals is not well matched to one of the vibrational frequencies $\omega_k$ of intra-pigment modes, the long-lived 2D oscillations can be vibronic in origin, rather than being purely electronic, as is the case of the SP where $\omega_k \lesssim 1600\,{\rm cm}^{-1}<\Delta'\approx 1800\,{\rm cm}^{-1}$.
+This implies that the origin of long-lived oscillatory 2D signals cannot be identified based only on a comparison of the frequency spectrum of nonlinear signals with the vibrational frequency spectrum of underdamped modes.
 Hence, we contend that previously ignored multi-mode vibronic effects must be included in the interpretation of nonlinear spectroscopic signals before the current debate regarding the presence and nature of long-lived quantum coherences in pigment-protein complexes can be settled conclusively.